-Photo 3.2.
-Using a funnel to fill the cryostat with liquid nitrogen The pre-cool period This cryostat is designed for use within a typical working day.
-It should be ready for use within 2 hours of connecting to a pumping station and should remain cold for the remainder of the working day.
-Note however that the length of pre-cool period will determine the efficiency of use of liquid helium.
-A minimum of 30 minutes pre-cooling with liquid nitrogen is recommended.
-Removing the liquid nitrogen from the reservoir When the pre-cool period is complete the liquid nitrogen in the reservoir should be removed.
-This is done by first removing the neck baffle and then carefully inverting the cryostat and pouring the nitrogen into a suitable cryogen-safe container It is important that all the liquid nitrogen is removed from the central reservoir before the liquid helium transfer is started.
-Any liquid nitrogen remaining in the central reservoir will be frozen by the liquid helium.
-Nitrogen ice forms an effective insulating layer which will prevent the cold plate reaching its intended operating temperature.
-A large amount of expensive liquid helium will also be wasted in creating a small amount of very cold nitrogen ice!
-4. Liquid Helium Transfer When you are certain that all the liquid nitrogen has been removed from the reservoir the cryostat can be filled with liquid helium.
-The cryostat should be arranged such that the transfer tube reaches the bottom of the cryostat and the storage Dewar simultaneously.
+Photo 3.4.
+Arrangement to blow the liquid nitrogen out of the liquid helium reservoir 4.
+Liquid Helium Transfer When you are certain that all liquid nitrogen has been removed from the central reservoir the cryostat can be filled with liquid helium.
+The blow-out tube should be removed from the central neck and the cryostat should be arranged such that the transfer tube reaches the bottom of the cryostat and the storage Dewar simultaneously.
 It is wasteful to transfer liquid helium too quickly.
-A rubber bladder can be used to control the pressure driving the transfer, and the rate of filling can be judged from the size of the plume of exhaust helium gas rising from the cryostat in the case of an open liquid helium transfer.
+A rubber bladder can be used to control the pressure driving the transfer, and the rate of filling can be judged from the size of the plume of exhaust helium gas rising from the cryostat.
 The liquid helium transfer tube It is important that the liquid helium transfer tube used is designed to suit both the cryostat and the liquid helium storage Dewar.
 The delivery end of the transfer tube should have a fully evacuated section with diameter approximately 6mm (1⁄4 inch) and length at least 200mm.
 It should therefore permit liquid helium to be delivered efficiently into the central reservoir while at the same time leave space for spent helium gas to escape without a build-up of pressure within the cryostat.
 QMC Instruments Ltd. can arrange to supply a suitable liquid helium transfer tube for your cryostat.
 We offer a rigid transfer tube, product code QTT/R, and a flexible transfer tube, product code QTT/F, with a reach in excess of 1000mm.
 Please contact us, or your supplier, if you have any questions regarding the suitability of your equipment.
 Photo 4.1 depicts a liquid helium transfer in progress.
-Photo 4.2 shows a typical boil-off plume in the phase when the cryostat is cooling between 77K and 4.2K.
-Photo 4.3 shows the larger, cloudier and more erratic plume, which results when the liquid helium reservoir is full.
+Photo 4.2 shows a typical boil-off plume in the phase when the cryostat is cooling between 77 K and 4.2 K. Photo 4.3 shows the larger, cloudier and more erratic plume, which results when the liquid helium reservoir is full.
 At this stage the transfer should be terminated.
-It should take about fifteen minutes for a TK1810 cryostat to cool down from 77K to 4.2K and to fill with liquid helium; and the whole process should consume about three litres of liquid helium.
+It should take about thirty to forty minutes for a TK1813 cryostat to cool down from 77K to 4.2K and to fill with liquid helium; and the whole process should consume about six litres of liquid helium.
 Helium gas recovery Here in Cardiff we have no facilities for recovering spent helium gas, hence all the liquid helium transfers undertaken in our laboratories are "open" in the manner shown in the photos.
 However some installations offer recovery facilities whereby a helium return line is attached to the exhaust port of the cryostat.
 Use the black anodized aluminium tightening ring and O-ring from the central neck fitting to make a seal around the liquid helium transfer tube.
-Under such circumstances, a coarse flowmeter could be inserted in the return line to indicate flow rate from the transfer.
+Under such circumstances, a coarse flow meter could be inserted in the return line to indicate flow rate from the transfer.
 Usually a steady flow-rate is indicated during the cool and fill phases of the transfer.
 When the reservoir is full however, the flow rate becomes erratic, and the transfer should be terminated.
 When the transfer is complete the transfer tube should be removed carefully but swiftly and the safety valves fitted without delay.